cap-js/change-tracking/README.md

 ### Add the CDS Plugin

-To enable change tracking, simply add this plugin package to your project:
+To enable change tracking, simply add this self-configuring plugin package to your project:

 ```sh
 npm add @cap-js/change-tracking